vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 Every Bosch camera comes with a web interface.
 However, advanced settings can only be changed through a desktop application called the "Configuration Manager."

 The first thing we do is add the camera to the Configuration Manager.
-After, we connect the camera to an MQTT broker.
+Then, we connect the camera to an MQTT broker.
 In our case, we choose the Peakboard MQTT broker for the templates, but any broker will do.

 ![image](/assets/2024-11-09/020.png)